Unemployment benefits requirements

 Danish unemployment insurance funds offer a high level of financial security and peace of mind

-Overall, the number of complaints about unemployment insurance funds (a-kasser) is very low.
+The number of complaints about Danish unemployment insurance funds (a-kasser) is very low.
 The highest complaint rate was recorded by Frie A-kasse, with 1.61 complaints per 1,000 members in 2023, while the lowest rates are around 0.83.
-The difference is minimal, indicating a generally high level of member satisfaction
+The difference is minimal, indicating a generall high level of member satisfaction

 What exactly is "dagpenge" (unemployment benefits)